barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

 When multiple transforms are chained together, there is scope for confusion and subtle errors when some transforms are small.
 It's important to keep track of the logic of **all** of the registrations (ie, which image is moving and which is fixed).
-Naming transforms consisently helps with this.
+Naming transforms consistently helps with this.

+The examples below cover some common use cases.

 ## Warping multiple modalities to a common template